• Skip to primary navigation

 They offer a subtle sweetness and crunchy texture that makes them perfect for adding to a variety of dishes.

-Not only are they delicious, but they are also great for health; walnuts contain many essential nutrients and antioxidants.
+Both are they delicious, but they are also great for health; walnuts contain many essential nutrients and antioxidants.

 Just keep in mind that because of the higher oil content of walnuts, it's important to reduce other sources of oil and liquid when substituting them in baking recipes.

-With the right amount of care, walnuts can make for a delicious ingredient or topping, lending their own sweet flavor profile to a variety of dishes.
+With the right amount of care, walnuts can make for a delicious ingredient or topping, lending their own sweet flavor to a variety of dishes.

 4 - Hazelnuts

-Save for Later!
+5 BEST Substitutes for Almond Save for Later!

 Their taste can best be described as deliciously creamy yet slightly sweet with a hint of bitterness.